RNakano1230/RNakano1230.github.io/_research/thermophysicalModeling.md

 and evolution processes.

 A proper thermophysical modeling is crucial in studying such thermally-induced effects.
-We are thus developing a [thermophysical model](/Software) which solves 3-dimensional heat equation via FEM (Finite Element Modeling) approach.
+We are thus developing a [thermophysical model](/Software) which solves the 3-dimensional heat equation via FEM (Finite Element Modeling) approach.
 We have been applying this model to small bodies (e.g., Ryugu, Bennu, KY26) to study their thermal conditions and resulting Yarkovsky and YORP effects.